 Apply for a Child Employment Permit

 A child employment application online form must be completed for every school age child they have working for them.
 This includes if the young person is doing it on a voluntary basis or not.
-The form also needs to be completed by the child’s parent/guardian.
+The form also needs to be completed by the child’s parent or carer.

-Employers can be prosecuted by the local authority if they do not register school age employees, employ school age young people in a prohibited occupation and allow school age young people to work outside the hours allowed by the law.
+The local authority can prosecute employers if they do not register school age employees, employ school age people in a prohibited occupation and allow such young people to work outside the hours allowed by the law.

 Please complete and submit the following online form 2 weeks prior to commencing work.
 No child should work without being issued with a Child Employment Permit.